bonsai-rx/docfx-tools/README.md

 # docfx-tools

 A repository of docfx tools for Bonsai package documentation:
-- Docfx Workflow Container template patching the modern template to provide stylesheets and scripts for rendering custom workflow containers with copy functionality.
+- Workflow Container Template patching the modern template to provide stylesheets and scripts for rendering custom workflow containers with copy functionality.
-- Docfx API TOC template that groups nodes by operator type in the table of contents(TOC) on API pages.
+- API Template that revamps the API page to enhance user-friendliness.
-- Docfx API template that revamps the API page to enhance user-friendliness.
+- IncludeWorkflow Operator Patch that adds support for Bonsai `IncludeWorkflow` Operators
 - Powershell Scripts that automate several content generation steps for package documentation websites.

 ## How to include